-The MMIW Database logs cases of missing and murdered indigenous women, girls, and two spirit people, from 1900 to the present.
+The MMIP Database logs cases of missing and murdered indigenous people of all genders and ages, from 1900 to the present.

-The Database originally included cases from the US and Canada, but starting in 2019, we have expanded its reach to include all Indigenous women, girls, and two spirit people.
-We will continue to pursue archival research in the US and Canada, and will rely on partnerships with Indigenous women’s collectives and organizations in other regions to include our sisters indigenous to lands occupied by other colonial entities.
+The Database originally included cases from the US and Canada, but starting in 2019, we have expanded its reach to include all Indigenous people.
+We will continue to pursue archival research in the US and Canada, and will rely on partnerships with Indigenous women’s collectives and organizations in other regions to include our relatives indigenous to lands occupied by other colonial entities.

 The kind of information the Database cares for is determined by ongoing consultation with Indigenous communities.
 The Database currently logs the following:

-Name, Indigenous name and translation, tribal affiliation(s), birth date, age, if they were a mother, if they have other MMIWG2 cases in their family
+Name, Indigenous name and translation, tribal affiliation(s), birth date, age, if they were a parent, if they have other MMIP cases in their family

 Race, gender, relationship to the victim

 Missing or murdered, incident date, violence perpetrated against murder victims after they are deceased, relevant issues (domestic violence, sexual assault, sex work/sex trafficking, foster care, police brutality, trans victim, death in custody, unsheltered, residential/boarding school)

 About Police & Court Response: